tdwg/bdq/tg2/_review/docs/tutorial/index.md

 | VALIDATION_WASATTRIBUTEDTO_STANDARD | https://orcid.org/0000-0001-5000-000 | RUN_HAS_RESULT | NOT_COMPLIANT | prov:wasAttributedTo does not match expected format (too short) |
 | VALIDATION_WASATTRIBUTEDTO_STANDARD | https://example.org/0000-0001-5000-0007 | RUN_HAS_RESULT | NOT_COMPLIANT | prov:wasAttributedTo does not match expected format (wrong domain; expected orcid.org) |

-Some of these test cases are "edge cases" that might not be immediately obvious to an implementer, such as the case where the value in prov:wasAttributedTo is whitespace only, or the case where there is a trailing slash at the end of the ORCID ID, or the case where there is a query string at the end of the ORCID ID, or the case where there is an extra digit at the end of the ORCID ID, or the case where there is an unexpected extra character at the end of the ORCID ID, or the case where there is leading or trailing whitespace around the ORCID ID, or the case where there is a fragment at the end of the ORCID ID.
-These edge cases are important to include in the conformance testing data set because they help ensure that an implementation of this test will correctly handle these cases and not produce false positives or false negatives.
+Some of these test cases are "edge cases" that might not be immediately obvious to an implementer or the person who defined a test, such as:
+* The value in prov:wasAttributedTo is whitespace only.
+* There is a trailing slash at the end of the ORCID ID.
+* There is a query string at the end of the ORCID ID.
+* There is an extra digit at the end of the ORCID ID.
+* The scheme for the ORCID ID is http instead of https.
+* There is an unexpected extra character at the end of the ORCID ID.
+* There is leading or trailing whitespace around the ORCID ID.
+* There is a fragment at the end of the ORCID ID.

+These edge cases are important to include in the conformance testing data set because they help ensure that an implementation of this Test will produce the expected outputs for these cases and not produce false positives or false negatives.

-Some of these tests also highlight hidden assumptions in our test specification, in particular, the assumption that the scheme in the ORCID ID is case-sensitive and the assumption that the host in the ORCID ID is case-sensitive.
-By including these edge cases in our conformance testing data set, we can confirm that our test specification is clear about these assumptions and that implementations of this test will correctly handle these cases.
+Some of these test cases also highlight hidden assumptions in our Test specification, in particular, the assumption that the scheme in the ORCID ID is case-sensitive and the assumption that the host in the ORCID ID is case-sensitive.
+By including these edge cases in our conformance testing data set, we can confirm that our Test specification is clear about these assumptions and that implementations of this Test will correctly handle these cases.

-Since the scheme (https) and host (orcid.org) in the ORCID ID are technically case-insensitive according to the URI specification, but our regex pattern is case-sensitive, we need to be clear in our test specification and in our conformance testing data that we are expecting the scheme and host to be in lowercase, and that if they are not, then the test should return NOT_COMPLIANT.
+Since the scheme (https) and host (orcid.org) in the ORCID ID are technically case-insensitive according to the URI specification, but our regex pattern is case-sensitive, we need to be clear in our Test specification and in our conformance testing data that we are expecting the scheme and host to be in lowercase, and that if they are not, then the Test should return NOT_COMPLIANT.
 The case insensitivity scheme and host in the URI specification may well also mean that we want to revisit our regex pattern to allow for case-insensitivity in the scheme and host.
-This is an example of a "pitfall for the naive" when defining a test.
+This is an example of a "pitfall for the naive" when defining a Test.

-So, we might want to change our default source authority to relax the regex pattern to allow for case-insensitivity in the scheme and host, and thus we might want to change our default source authority:
+So, we might want to relax the default regex pattern to allow for case-insensitivity in the scheme and host, and thus we might want to change our default `Source Authority`:

 * From: **hasAuthoritiesDefaults** bdq:sourceAuthority default = "Resolvable ORCID ID regex" `{[^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`
 * To: **hasAuthoritiesDefaults** bdq:sourceAuthority default = "Resolvable ORCID ID regex" `{[^(?i:http(s){0,1}://orcid\.org/)\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$]}`

 And then change the conformance testing data accordingly to reflect this change in the expected format for a compliant ORCID ID (so that the "HTTPS://orcid.org" and "https://ORCID.org" would be COMPLIANT).
+Similarly, two resolvable identifiers with different schemes (e.g. http://orcid.org/0000-0001-5000-0007 and https://orcid.org/0000-0001-5000-0007) are technically identifiers for different resources, and careful consideration of whether the the regex should allow for either http or https may be needed.

-Note, that when evaluating whether a Test implementation responds as expected to a given input, the Response.status and Response.result must be exact matches, but the Response.comment only needs to be bdq:NotEmpty.
-The Response.comment in the conformance testing data provides a general guide to implementers for what the comment could say for a given input, but more importantly provides documentation and explanation for that particular case.
+Note, that when evaluating whether a Test implementation responds as expected to a given input, the `Response.status` and `Response.result` must be exact matches, but the `Response.comment` in the response needs to be bdq:NotEmpty.
+The `Response.comment` in the conformance testing data provides a general guide to implementers for what the comment could say for a given input, but more importantly provides documentation and explanation for that particular case.

-#### 7.3.3 Enumerating Test Conformance Data (non-normative)
+##### 7.2.2.3 Enumerating Test Conformance Data (non-normative)

 **Purpose**: Ensure that a Test can be correctly implemented, and that the Test specification is clear, unambiguous, and has logic that handles real world data and edge cases.

-The only way to validate a test is to implement it and then throw sufficient examples of data at that test to confirm that it responds as expected, and that the Test specification is a good fit to real world data.
+The only way to validate a Test is to implement it and then throw sufficient examples of data at that Test to confirm that it responds as expected, and that the Test specification is a good fit to real world data.

-To frame a Test conformance testing data set, start with the `Expected Response`, split that into separate clauses, and add a test case for each clause, then examine the Test notes for any discussion of special cases, look a the distribution of real values of data in the wild and add additional data to ensure comprehensive coverage of the Test decision path under both likely to be encountered data and edge cases.

-**Validation Process**:
-* Create comprehensive test data covering all decision paths in the Expected Response
-* Include edge cases and boundary conditions
-* Test with different data encodings and formats
-* Validate against expected responses
-* Include both "pass" and "fail" cases.
-* Optionally include cases for non-default parameter values if the test has parameters.

-**Test Data Categories**:
-* Valid compliant data
-* Valid non-compliant data
-* Missing/empty data (nulls, whitespace only data, empty strings, etc)
-* Malformed data
-* Edge cases (leading or trailing whitespace on data, very large numbers, very small numbers, zero, etc)

-**Minimal Starting point** One validation case for each clause in the `Expected Response`.
+**Minimal Starting point:** One validation case for each clause in the `Expected Response`.

-The **Expected Response** "INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdq:sourceAuthority; otherwise NOT_COMPLIANT." can be read as the following three clauses:
+The `Expected Response` "INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty; COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of bdq:sourceAuthority; otherwise NOT_COMPLIANT." can be read as the following three clauses, to be evaluated in order:

-* INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty;
+1. INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty;
-* COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of "^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$"
+1. COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of "^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$"
-* otherwise NOT_COMPLIANT.
+1. otherwise NOT_COMPLIANT.

+For clause 1, we would want to include at least one test case where prov:wasAttributedTo is bdq:Empty, and the expected response is INTERNAL_PREREQUISITES_NOT_MET.
+For clause 2, we would want to include at least one test case where prov:wasAttributedTo conforms to the expected format for an ORCID ID, and the expected response is COMPLIANT.
+For clause 3, we would want to include at least one test case where prov:wasAttributedTo does not conform to the expected format for an ORCID ID, and the expected response is NOT_COMPLIANT.

-* INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty;
+* A test case for clause 1 `INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty;`:
   * Test Label: VALIDATION_WASATTRIBUTEDTO_STANDARD
   * prov:wasAttributedTo:
   * Response.status: INTERNAL_PREREQUISITES_NOT_MET
   * Response.result:
   * Response.comment: prov:wasAttributedTo is bdq:Empty, so its format cannot be evaluated.

-* COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of "^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$"
+* A test cases for clause 2 `COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format of "^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$"`:
   * Test Label: VALIDATION_WASATTRIBUTEDTO_STANDARD
   * prov:wasAttributedTo: https://orcid.org/0000-0001-5000-0007
   * Response.status: RUN_HAS_RESULT
   * Response.result: COMPLIANT
   * Response.comment: prov:wasAttributedTo matches expected resolvable ORCID ID format (^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$)

-* otherwise NOT_COMPLIANT.
+* A test case for clause 3 `otherwise NOT_COMPLIANT':
   * Test Label: VALIDATION_WASATTRIBUTEDTO_STANDARD
   * prov:wasAttributedTo: https://orcid.org/0000-0001-5000-0007/
   * Response.status: RUN_HAS_RESULT
   * Response.result: NOT_COMPLIANT
   * Response.comment: prov:wasAttributedTo does not match expected format (trailing slash not allowed)

+That is just a starting point, to create comprehensive test data covering all decision paths in the `Expected Response` split the `Expected Response` into separate clauses, then:

+* Add a pass and fail test case for each clause.
+* Examine the Test notes for any discussion of special cases and add test cases for each of those.
+* Look at a the distribution of real values of data in the wild and add additional test cases, particularly for unusual values.
+  * Valid compliant data.
+  * Malformed data.
+  * Missing or empty values.
+  * Edge cases (leading or trailing whitespace on data, very large numbers, very small numbers, zero, etc)
+  * Boundary conditions (e.g., for a test that evaluates whether a number is between 1 and 10, include test cases for 1, 10, and values just outside the boundaries like 0.999 and 10.001)
+* Optionally include cases for non-default parameter values if the Test has parameters.

+Consideration of all of these will help ensure comprehensive coverage of the Test decision path for both inputs that are likely to be encountered and edge cases.

-**Critical Thinking:** Both those defining a test and implementers must consider "pitfalls for the naive", and the domain experts defining a test are likely to percieve a different set of pitfalls from developers implementing a test.
-Multiple iterations and a conversation mediated by test conformance testing data is necessary for developing a robust test description.
+**Critical Thinking:** Both those defining a Test and those implementing it must consider "pitfalls for the naive".
+The domain experts defining a Test are likely to percieve a different set of pitfalls from developers implementing a Test.
+Multiple iterations and a conversation mediated by Test conformance Testing data is necessary for developing a robust Test description and specification (`Description`, `Information Elements`, `hasAuthoritiesDefaults`, `hasSourceAuthority`, and `Parameters`)

 See also:
 * [Conformance Testing Implementations](../guide/implementers/index.md#8-conformance-testing-implementations-normative) in the BDQ Implementer's Guide.

 ### 7.4 Execution Frameworks (non-normative)

-The BDQ Test specifications (the Specification text in bdqffdq:hasExpectedResponse, plus any Parameters/defaults) are framework agnostic because they define only:
+The BDQ Test specifications (the Specification text in bdqffdq:hasExpectedResponse, plus any Parameters/defaults) are execution framework agnostic because they define only:

 * What inputs are required (the `Information Elements` `Acted Upon` and `Consulted`, and any `Parameter` values),
-* What outputs must be produced (a structured Response with Response.status, Response.result, Response.comment), and
+* What outputs must be produced (a structured Response with `Response.status`, `Response.result`, `Response.comment`), and
-* What decision logic must be followed (evaluate the criteria blocks in order and return the first applicable response),
+* What decision logic must be followed (evaluate the criteria blocks in the `hasExpectedResponse` in order and return the first applicable response),

 …but they do not constrain: